chrisgoodwins/paloalto_fw-mgt-cert-rollout/README.md

 ### Features
 - Generate CSRs in bulk
 - Integrates with Microsoft ADCS CA server, so you can easily have your CSRs signed
+- If no PKI exists, allows you to create your own CA, or use one from Panorama or firewall
 - Deploy signed certificates to firewalls in bulk
 - Create and apply SSL/TLS Certificate profiles in bulk
 - Send bulk commits